markcheret/footnotes/readme.txt

 - Add: Customization: support for custom templates in sibling folder (should be filterable function, thanks to @misfist)

 = 2.2.5 =
-- Add: Dashboard: Footnotes numbering: add support for Ibid. notation in suggestions for guidance, thanks to @meglio
+- Bugfix: Dashboard: Footnotes numbering: add missing support for Ibid. notation to suggestions, thanks to @meglio
+- Bugfix: Reference container: Label: not enforce bottom border but make it an option, thanks to @markhillyer
-- Add: Reference container: support options for label element and label bottom border, thanks to @markhillyer
+- Bugfix: Reference container: Label: allow to switch from paragraph element to heading, thanks to @markhillyer
 - Bugfix: Referernce container: delete position shortcode if unused because position may be widget or footer, thanks to @hamshe
 - Bugfix: Dashboard: Tooltip position/timing settings: include alternative tooltips (for themes not supporting jQuery tooltips)
 - Bugfix: Dashboard: Tooltip position/timing settings: raise above tooltip truncation settings for better consistency

 = 2.2.4 =
-- Bugfix: Reference container: Backlink symbol selection: moved back to previous tab “Referrers and tooltips”
+- Bugfix: Reference container: Backlink symbol selection: move back to previous tab “Referrers and tooltips”
 - Bugfix: Custom CSS: make inserting existing in header depend on migration complete checkbox status

 = 2.2.3 =